rheinwerk-verlag/planning-poker-jira/docs/user-docs/how-to.rst

 Exporting Story Points
 ~~~~~~~~~~~~~~~~~~~~~~

-Exporting story points is as simple as import stories.
-Go to the Story admin page and select all the stories from which
+Exporting story points is as simple as importing stories.
+Go to the Story admin page and select all the stories from
-you want to export the story points.
-Then choose the "Export Story Points to Jira" action and click the "Go" button.
+which you want to export the story points.
+Then choose the "Export Story Points to Jira" action and click the "Go"
+button.
 You'll then be prompted with a form which allows you to export the story points.

 +-----------------+----------------------------------------------------------------------------------------------------------+
 | Field Name      | Description                                                                                              |